Introduction to Korean Society and Culture

 Introduction to Korean Society & Culture

 This course introduces Korean society and culture to students with little or no background in Korean studies.
 It aims to enhance students' understanding of Korean society and culture through immersing students in the environment of contemporary Korea.
 It consists of lectures and experiential learning components through field trips and cultural activities.
 The topics of the lectures include Korean history, politics, language, education system, geography, popular culture, fashion and Korean cultural traditions such as music, dance and marital arts.
 The lectures will be held in lecture halls at Seoul National University of Education (SNUE).
-The field trips and cultural activities includes visiting DMZ (Demilitarized Zone), the Canadian Embassy in Korea, royal palaces, museums, a school, a K-Pop music concert, parks and other optional night tours.
+The field trips and cultural activities includes visiting DMZ (Demilitarized Zone), the Canadian Embassy in Korea, royal palaces, museums, a school, a K-Pop music concert (The Show, Provided for free by the Korea Tourism Organization), parks and other optional night tours.
 There will also be the opportunity for a street food tasting excursion.
 Students will be paired up with a SNUE Buddy, with whom they will participate in some of the field trips and cultural activities together.